AhmedElazony/php-mvc-framework/README.md

 ```bash
 php -S localhost:8888
 ```
-And Access The Application in your browser at http://localhost:8888.
+Then, You Can Access The Application in your browser at http://localhost:8888.